magento/magento2/lib/internal/Magento/Framework/Unserialize/README.md

-Library provides Unserialize class that has custom unserialize method that checks if serialized string contains serialized object and do not unserialize it.
-If string doesn't contain object, method calls native PHP function unserialize.
+Library provides custom unserialize method.
+Method checks if serialized string contains serialized object and do not unserialize it.
+If string doesn't contain serialized object, method calls native PHP function unserialize.